 As you may know, a regular to large-sized plane needs around 8,000 feet of runway for proper operation.
-But, the landing strip of this airport is only 7,500 feet which makes it one of the most dangerous airports worldwide.
+But, the landing strip of this airport is only 7,500 feet, making it one of the most dangerous airports worldwide.

 Taking off isn’t fun either, as it looks like your plane will crash into the water before it climbs into the sky.
-Those who want a spectacular landing and take-off experience can consider trying this international airport.
+Those who want a spectacular landing and take-off experience can try this international airport.

 And by spectacular, I mean effing terrifying.

 See Related: Cheapest Places to Fly Around the World